sohum7/Bank_Application/README.md

 # Bank
-Bank Application using Python and MySQL database
+Bank Application using Python and MySQLconnector API to connect to a MySQL database and manage persistent data

 ## Config
 A config.ini file is required in the following format:<br/><br/>